 List major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be included in the project plan only.
-The maximum number is 4 goals with 3 objectives each.
+The maximum number is 3 goals with 3 objectives each.
+Projects will be evaluated annually on progress toward outcome goals and objectives.
 See Appendix B for instructions on writing outcome goals and objectives.